unifycore/unifycore/README.md

 - magic.py (very first version of the controller, concieved by the original team )
 - roaming_magic.py (Tibor's version supporting roaming between multiple Unifycore networks - Many thanks!)
 - iPerf_magic.py (There was a time, when Martin wanted to evaluate the performance of the solution.
 Unfortunately he did not managed to finish that)
+- new fork of ofsoftswitch (used for OpenCL acceleration evaluation)
+- iPerf_magic_TE.py (Rudo's version of the controller with support of monitoring and traffic engineering)
 - Have to find Michal's sources with the Web frontend integration